HackYourFuture/hackyourfuture.github.io/api/README.md

 ## Cloud Services and deploys

-We currently use `terraform.io` to access to `aws` resorces, we wanna mantain our cloud environment under control and we choose to host the [infrastructure](https://github.com/HackYourFuture/infrastucture) in code.
+We currently use `terraform.io` to access to `aws` resources, we wanna maintain our cloud environment under control and we choose to host the [infrastructure](https://github.com/HackYourFuture/infrastucture) in code.